February 23rd, 2017

 7.4 lbs ???
 Yeaah.
 You heard me (and we thought 11 lbs was light)!

 At 7.4 lbs, it’s truly a featherweight dream.
 And it’s not even stripped down!
-Nay, the lightest umbrella on the market still has some awesome features, including ergonomic, anti-microbial handles, a large-ish sunshade (for an umbrella, at least — though not as big as UPPAbaby’s sunshades), a peekaboo window, a linked braking system, a large-ish basket, and a rain cover.
+Nay, the lightest umbrella on the market still has some awesome features, including ergonomic, anti-microbial handles, a large-ish sunshade (for an umbrella, at least — though not as big as UPPAbaby’s sunshades), a peekaboo window, a linked braking system, a large-ish basket, a rain cover — and their newest version reclines!… a little bit, not a lot.
 You get the easy, one-handed fold that Maclaren is known for and (wait for it…) four-wheel suspension.
 Again, that one-handed Maclaren fold is superior to UPPABaby (I’m making this so hard for you, no?
 I hate it when I do that).

 Don’t get me wrong, it’s not an all-terrain stroller and the wheels are quite small, but to have suspension on an umbrella stroller at all is unheard of.
 7.4 lbs.
 That is all.

-Again, this stroller does not recline, but if you’re past the napping stage and the tiny wheels are good enough for the terrain you’ll be rolling over, the Mark II is a great bet.
+Again, this stroller now reclines a bit, so if you have a napper (who doesn’t need a deep recline) and the tiny wheels are good enough for the terrain you’ll be rolling over, the Mark II is a great bet.
 This is the stroller I would choose if weight is your top priority.

 $$ – $$$ – Best Umbrella Strollers: Lightweight, Reclining